Smithsonian/si_website_movementoflife_2022/wp-content/plugins/wp-fastest-cache/readme.txt

 <h4>Performance Optimization</h4>

-In the premium version there are many features such as Minify Html, Minify Css, Enable Gzip Compression, Leverage Browser Caching, Add Expires Headers, Combine CSS, Combine JS, Disable Emoji.
+WP Fastest Cache is not only a wp cache plugin but also a speed optimization wordpress cache plugin.
+There are many features such as Minify Html, Minify Css, Enable Gzip Compression, Leverage Browser Caching, Add Expires Headers, Combine CSS, Combine JS, Disable Emoji.

 1. Generating static html files from your dynamic WordPress blog
 2. Minify Html - You can decrease the size of page